-- Acute inflammation is your body’s natural defence against damaged cells, viruses and other harmful invaders, helping the body to heal.
+- Acute inflammation is your body’s natural defence against damaged cells, viruses and other harmful invaders, helping the body heal.

 Chronic inflammation is linked to almost every significant health condition and disease due to the production of free radicals that can cause damage to healthy cells if your antioxidant levels are not adequate.
 If this ratio is out of balance, you can increase your risk of the following conditions:

-- heart attack
+- Stroke / Heart attack

-- arthritis, joint and body pain
+- Arthritis, joint and body pain

-- premature ageing
+- Premature ageing

-- reduced eyesight
+- Poor eyesight

-What Causes inflammation?
+What Causes Chronic Inflammation?

-Inflammation is caused by an array of many small things adding up to create a systemic inflammatory response throughout your entire body.
+Chronic inflammation is caused by an array of many small things adding up to create a systemic inflammatory response throughout your entire body.

 A Holistic View of Inflammation